-Cranial osteopathy is a refined and subtle type of osteopathic treatment It uses very gentle manipulative pressure to encourage the release of stresses throughout the body and head.
-It can be effective in treating a wide range of conditions in people of all ages: from the new born baby onwards.
+Cranial osteopathy is a refined and subtle type of osteopathic treatment.
+It uses very gentle manipulative pressure to encourage the release of stresses throughout the body and head.
+It can be effective in treating a wide range of conditions in people of all ages: from new born baby onwards.

 At Brixton Therapy Centre our therapists who offer Cranial Osteopathy are also fully trained state registered Osteopaths, who have undertaken post-graduate training, specialising in Cranial Osteopathy.

 During pregnancy osteopathic treatment can help to relieve aches and pains as the mother’s body tries to accommodate the growing baby.
 It can help with: